 Prevent the Need To Say ‘No’ In the First Place

-Have little children?
+Are you a parent or grandparent or guardian?
 Here are some tips you’ll find useful:

 - Plan ahead.
 Know your child’s ups and downs and how she acts when she gets tired.
 Try to head off problems before they happen.